February 7, 2012

 Species Layer Functions

-After adding a species layer, a number of options are available in the left hand pane.
-The following annotated screenshots explain what they are.
+After adding a species layer, a number of options are available in the left hand pane for point display.
+The following annotated screenshot explains these options.
+Density grid display only allows you to change the opacity of the grid and run a time series animation.

 In the points view, the spatial uncertainty of each occurrence record may be displayed as a circle centred around each point.
 It uses the value of each point’s location spatial uncertainty (coordinate precision) in metres.
 By selecting the checkbox “Display spatial uncertainty as a circle” different coloured circles and radii lengths surround each occurrence point.
 Note that there are many records in the Atlas that do not have a value for spatial uncertainty.